Parents and Citizens’ Associations procedure

 The Act declares an Association to be a statutory body under the

 Statutory Bodies Financial Arrangements Act 1982 (Qld) and therefore income tax exempt.
-The Australian Tax Office considers an Association to be a non-profit organisation and may endorse it as a deductible gift recipient to establish a school building fund.
 An Association may enter into and perform certain financial arrangements in accordance with the

 Statutory Bodies Financial Arrangements Act 1982 (Qld).